 We have audited the accompanying consolidated balance sheets of KE Holdings Inc. and its subsidiaries (the "Company") as of December 31, 2019, 2018 and 2017, and the related consolidated statements of comprehensive loss, of changes in shareholders' deficit and of cash flows for each of the three years in the period ended December 31, 2019, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, 2018 and 2017, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, 2018 and 2017, and the results of its operations and its cash flows for the each of three years in the period ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.